dubai fountain show times

 Photo from Get Your Guide

-The Dubai Fountain goes off every 30 minutes after 6 pm, there are also two shows at lunchtime at 1 pm and 1:30 pm.
 You can also enjoy the Burj Khalifa light show in between, this goes off every 30 minutes at quarter past and quarter to.
-So you only have to wait 15 minutes between shows.
+So you only have to wait 15 minutes between the different shows.

 What time does Dubai Fountain close?

-The last performance of the Dubai Fountain is at 11 pm however the area stays open 24/7 and many of the restaurants, especially on weekends are open till Midnight or 2 am depending on the venue.
-So you can still wander around the area even after Dubai Fountain has stopped its dancing water shows.
+The last performance of the Dubai Fountain is at 11 pm however the area stays open 24/7 and many of the restaurants, especially on weekends, are open until Midnight to 2 am.

-Dubai Fountains Show Times
+Full Dubai Fountains Show Times

 Sat to Thurs